Management of local community issues

 Summary

-As things stand, the creation of Unitary Councils in Surrey presents a major threat to discretionary services such as libraries, leisure centres, allotment and public toilets.
+As things stand, the creation of Unitary Councils in Surrey presents a potential risk to discretionary services such as libraries, leisure centres, allotment and public toilets.
 The aggressive timetable requested by the Conservative Leader of Surrey County Council and then imposed by the Government will make it very difficult to create alternative accountable bodies to take over these services.

 Moreover the move to Unitary Authorities risks exacerbating the discrepancies between areas where residents pay an additional precept to a Parish Council and those where equivalent services are provided by the County or District.